Mast Cell Tumors

 Figure 1A

 Phenotypic variability of canine MCTs.
 MCT on the underside of the paw on a pelvic limb in a French bulldog (A).
 Metastatic cervical lymph node cluster in a crossbreed dog with a primary MCT on the lateral neck (B).
-Highly vascular and ulcerated MCT near the perineal region of a spaniel (C).
+Highly vascular and ulcerated MCT on the pelvic limb of a spaniel (C).
 Ulcerated, recurrent MCT on the lateral thorax of a terrier (D)

 Feline MCTs have 3 general presentations: cutaneous, visceral/splenic, and intestinal.15,22-29

-Cutaneous MCTs are solitary or multifocal dermal nodules or plaque-like lesions that occur predominantly on the head and neck24,25,29-32 and typically affect middle-aged cats; Siamese cats are predisposed.24,25,29-31,33 Two distinct histopathologic forms (ie, mastocytic, histiocytic) have been identified; histiocytic forms can spontaneously regress over time, and mastocytic forms may exhibit more aggressive behavior.28,29,33-36 Most solitary cutaneous MCTs are behaviorally benign and can be treated via surgical excision alone.24,25 Anaplastic or recurrent tumors may require more aggressive treatment, similar to canine MCTs.24,25 Radiation therapy can be considered in patients with incompletely excised or nonsurgical tumors.34
+Feline cutaneous MCTs are solitary or multifocal dermal nodules or plaque-like lesions that occur predominantly on the head and neck and typically affect middle-aged cats.24,25,29-31,33 Two distinct histopathologic forms (ie, mastocytic and atypical/poorly granulated) have been identified; mastocytic MCTs can be further subdivided into well-differentiated and pleomorphic forms.34 Atypical/poorly granulated forms can spontaneously regress over time, while pleomorphic mastocytic forms may exhibit more variable behavior28,29,32-36; however, most solitary cutaneous MCTs are behaviorally benign regardless of their histopathologic classification and can be treated via surgical excision alone.24,25 Mitotic activity remains the most significant known prognostic factor for feline cutaneous MCTs.37 Anaplastic or recurrent tumors may require more aggressive treatment, similar to canine MCTs.24,25

-Visceral/splenic MCTs are sometimes accompanied by cutaneous tumors.23,25 Systemic/internal dissemination is common, and most patients are clinically ill at the time of presentation.23-25
+Feline visceral/splenic MCTs are sometimes accompanied by cutaneous tumors, but cutaneous lesions are usually absent in cats with primary visceral disease.23,25 Systemic/internal dissemination is common in these patients, and most cats are clinically ill at the time of presentation.23-25

-Intestinal MCTs are the third most common intestinal tumors in cats.35 Lesions can be focal, infiltrative, or diffuse and predominantly affect the small intestine.27,28 Patients are typically clinically ill on presentation.
-Wide surgical resection is recommended for focal masses.27,28
+Intestinal MCTs are the third most common intestinal tumors in cats.36 Lesions can be focal, infiltrative, or diffuse and predominantly affect the small intestine.27,28 Patients are typically clinically ill on presentation.27,28

 Diagnosis

-Although many canine MCTs can be diagnosed using fine-needle aspiration and cytology, biopsy may be required to provide grading and additional prognostic information.
+Although many canine MCTs can be diagnosed using fine-needle aspiration and cytology, biopsy is required to provide definitive grading and additional prognostic information.
 Immunohistochemical stains may be necessary to distinguish poorly differentiated MCTs from other round cell tumors.
 Staging, including a minimum database (ie, CBC, serum chemistry profile, ± urinalysis), thoracic and abdominal imaging, and regional lymph node aspiration, should be considered in all dogs with MCTs.
-Complete staging is important to developing a treatment plan and providing an accurate prognosis in patients with multiple, recurrent (Figures 1D and 2), and/or large MCTs (Figure 3) and in dogs with MCTs in locations more likely to trigger aggressive behavior (eg, oral cavity [Figure 4]; perineum; subungual, preputial/inguinal regions).10,13,15,16 Advanced imaging can help guide treatment planning (eg, surgery, radiation) in patients with large, fixed, and/or invasive tumors.
-Buffy coat analysis is not informative or specific for the detection of systemic MCTs or in monitoring response to therapy in dogs with MCTs, as the degree of mastocytemia in dogs without mast cell-related illness often exceeds that detected during tumor staging in dogs with MCTs.36
+Complete staging is important for developing a treatment plan and providing an accurate prognosis in patients with multiple, recurrent (Figures 1D and 2), and/or large MCTs (Figure 3) and in dogs with MCTs in locations more likely to be associated with aggressive behavior (eg, oral cavity [Figure 4]; perineum; subungual, preputial/inguinal regions).10,13,15,16 Advanced imaging can help guide treatment planning (eg, surgery, radiation) in patients with large, fixed, and/or invasive tumors.
+Buffy coat analysis is not informative or specific for the detection of systemic MCTs or in monitoring response to therapy in dogs with MCTs, as the degree of mastocytemia in dogs without mast cell-related illness often exceeds that detected during tumor staging in dogs with MCTs.38 36

 Figure 2